Great Barrier Reef Framework Data Initiative

 The Great Barrier Reef Framework Data Initiative or Sea-quence Project aims to bridge the knowledge gap around coral resilience and their capacity to adapt to environmental changes, which is key for reef management.

 This consortium has generated an open access resource of coral and symbiodinium genome sequences, as well as associated microbial symbiont metagenomics data.
 The analysis methodologies are also publicly available, which enable faster, more efficient and cost effective analysis of coral genomes.
-This data resource will facilitate a series of hypothesis-driven research projects to be executed by members of the Reef Future Genomics 2020 (ReFuGe 2020 consortium)
+This data resource has facilitated a series of hypothesis-driven research projects to be executed by members of the Reef Future Genomics 2020 (ReFuGe 2020 consortium)

 Sequence data generated by this project includes: